Handling SQL Nulls with Two-Valued Logic: Conclusions

 \section{Conclusions}

-We showed that one of the most criticized aspects of SQL -- the use of the three-valued logic -- was not really necessary, and perfectly reasonable two-valued semantics exist that achieve exactly the same expressiveness.
-There is so much existing SQL code that operates under 3VL that changing that aspect of the language as if it were never there is not realistic.
-So, what can be done with these results?
+We showed that one of the most criticized aspects of SQL and one that is the source of confusion for numerous SQL programmers -- the use of the three-valued logic -- was not really necessary, and perfectly reasonable two-valued semantics exist that achieve exactly the same expressiveness as the original three-valued design.
+Of course with all the legacy SQL code based on 3VL, the ultimate goal is not to replace it but rather propose alternatives.
+Such alternatives can apply not only to SQL but also to newly designed query languages such as GQL for graph data \cite{gpml-gql,icdt23}.

-We see two avenues of applicability.
-First, our equivalence result makes it entirely feasible to let programmers use two-valued SQL without changing the underlying DBMS implementation; implementing the translation of queries that achieves this is our next goal.
-Second, these results may be of interest to designers of new languages.
-This activity is especially visible in the area of graph databases \cite{gpml-gql} and an alternative to SQL's confusing 3VL might well be considered for newly designed languages.

-As for future lines of research, an one is to sharpen the definition of the language to get even closer to everyday SQL.
-While many features are syntactic sugar already expressible in \sqlra\ (e.g., \sqlkw{CASE}), others are not.
-For example, one can allow scalar-returning queries, thus permitting subqueries in \sqlkw{SELECT} and direct comparisons with query results in \sqlkw{WHERE}.
-In a different direction, we plan to adapt works like \cite{kennedy-glavic-sigmod19,pods16} to produce evaluation schemes that return results with certainty guarantees, but under 2VL as opposed to SQL's semantics.
+As for future lines of research, one is to sharpen the definition of the language to get even closer to everyday SQL.
+Another direction is to adapt works like \cite{kennedy-glavic-sigmod19,pods16} to return results with certainty guarantees, but under 2VL as opposed to SQL's semantics.
+And most importantly we shall explore avenues of having some of these proposals adapted in relational DBMSs.

-\OMIT{ \mypar{Acknowledgments} Part of this work was done when the second author was at the University of Edinburgh and with FSMP ( Foundation Sciences Math\'ematiques de Paris) hosted by IRIF and ENS.
-We acknowledge support of EPSRC grants N023056 and S003800, and grants from FSMP and Neo4j. }